-The status in LVDN should be monitored in [LVDSR]<LVDNS>.
-And the status in LVDS should be monitored in [LVDSR]<LVDSS>.
-When [LVDSR]<LVDNS> or <LVDSS> is read, the read should be done more than once until the same data is read twice.
+The status of the DVDD3 voltage should be monitored in [LVDSR]<LVDNS>.
+When [LVDSR]<LVDNS> is read, the read should be done more than once until the same data is read twice.

-3.3.
+3.2.6.
 Setting Change

 In case of the detected voltage is changed or the output of the selection from the reset signal and the interrupt request is changed, the output should be disabled by setting [LVDCR2]<LVDOEN> to "0" at first.
 Then, the change should be set.